jaleezyy/covid-19-baits/README.md

 ![Uniformity plot denoting depth of coverage of candidate probes across all possible nucleotide targets from NCBI SARS-CoV-2 genomes](./supplementary_data/NCBI_coverage/Coverage_histo.png)

 # Alignment of candidate probes against a single SARS-CoV-2 genome (MN908947.3)
 Top track: MN908947.3 GenBank annotation.
 Second track: MN908947.3 GC content between 0 and 100%.
 Third track: Alignment of candidate probes against MN908947.3.
-Bottom track: Alignment of CoV bait capture probes from Lim et a.
-2019.
+Bottom track: Alignment of CoV bait capture probes from Lim et al. 2019.
 Detection and characterization of a novel bat-borne coronavirus in Singapore using multiple molecular approaches.
 [Journal of General Virology 100:1363–1374](https://www.ncbi.nlm.nih.gov/pubmed/31418677) (designed prior to knowledge of SARS-CoV-2 genome sequence).

 ![Alignment of candidate probes against a single SARS-CoV-2 genome](./figures/2019-SARS-2-alignment-summary-annotated.png)

 # Coverage plots of candidate probes across known SARS-CoV-2 complete genomes.
 The x-axis represents the base position on the genome denoted by the accession.
 The y-axis ranges from 0 to 4 fold coverage.